scottfr/SystemsBook/02 Environment/environment.md

 ## Stocks, Flows, Variables and Links ##

-\p{Stocks} and \p{Variables} are connected to other \p{Stocks} and \p{Variables} using \{Link} and \{Flow} \p{Connections}.
+\p{Stocks} and \p{Variables} are connected to other \p{Stocks} and \p{Variables} using \p{Link} and \p{Flow} \p{Connections}.
 The rules for connections are very explicit because Insight Maker has to figure out how to simulate the model.
 The allowed connections are depicted in Figure 3.
 The next chapter will present several types of models where the rules for connections aren't nearly as rigid.

 <IFRAME SRC="http://InsightMaker.com/insight/5275?embed=0&editor=1&topBar=1&sideBar=1&zoom=0" TITLE="Figure 3.
 Valid Primitive Connections" width=950 height=600></IFRAME>